lnls-sirius/cas-rf-ssa/README.md

 ## Installation
 <p>
 The installation process is meant to be as simple as possible.<br>
+The user MUST clone the repository at `/root/` and execute the commands as sudo

 It's important to set the correct values for the following enviroment variables inside the .services files:

 `Environment=DEVICE_IP_ADDRESS=(beaglebone ipv4 addr)`<br>